-To be considered full-time, students must maintain registration in a minimum of 9 semester graduate credit hours in the Fall and the Spring, and 3 hours if employed during the Summer.
+To be considered full-time, students must maintain registration in a minimum of 9 semester graduate credit hours in the Fall and the Spring.

 Obtaining a Position

 The goal of a GA position is to provide the student with training in their discipline while immersed in scholarship.
 The number of assistantships in a department is necessarily limited by the budget, so the positions are selective.
 Decisions about assistantship offers are usually made around the start of the fiscal year (July 1).
 In some cases, departments will offer assistantships to entering students; in other cases they are awarded only to advanced students.
 Your first contact if you are seeking an assistantship should be your degree program.